 Meszaros holds an undergraduate degree from Ohio Wesleyan University and a masters and Ph.D. from the University of Delaware.
 She teaches classes for in-service and pre-service teachers in economics and how to teach it in grades K-12.
-In her work at the Center, Bonnie offers economic education programs that emphasize standards-based instruction, higher-order thinking skills and integration of economics and entrepreneurship across the curriculum.
+In her work at the Center for Economic Education and Entrepreneurship, Bonnie offers economic education programs that emphasize standards-based instruction, higher-order thinking skills and integration of economics and entrepreneurship across the curriculum.
 She served as project director and as a member of the writing team for the development of Voluntary National Content Standards in Economics and was one of the coauthors of National Standards for Financial Literacy.
 She is a past president of the National Association of Economic Educators and was a recipient of the Bessie B. Moore Service Award and the Patty Elder International Award.
 Bonnie has co-authored numerous economic education materials including, Wide World of Trade, Focus: Economics Systems, High School Economics, Focus; Globalization, Economics: Grades 3-5 and a series of economics and children’s literature packages.
 She has published in The Journal of Economic Education, Social Studies and the Young Learner, Social Education, AEA Papers and Proceedings, and Theory and Research in Social Education.

 - Ph.D. in education, University of Delaware, 1986